-For the improved dirt roads, you do not need four-wheel drive, though having high clearance would be good.
+For the improved dirt roads, you do not need a four-wheel drive, though having high clearance would be good.
 We saw cars and very basic SUVs on most of the improved dirt roads.
 Just take it slow and you will be fine.

 For most of the primitive roads, you must have a high-clearance vehicle.
-My F-150 has 9.4 inches of ground clearance and there were a couple spots where I could feel a little rubbing.
+My F-150 has 9.4 inches of ground clearance and there were a couple of spots where I could feel a little rubbing.
 There were a couple of other spots where I had Bonnie get out to spot me climbing over rocks.

 A Note on Four-Wheel Drive

 Four-wheel drive is nice to have, but not necessary if you drive carefully.
 There are some sections of River Road in particular where I was glad to four-wheel drive but did not feel I HAD to have it.
 That said, it was very dry when we were there.
 If it had rained at all, I would have needed four-wheel drive to traverse River Road and likely Glen Springs Road as well.

 In general, a four-wheel drive is great to have on a vehicle.
 It is a good tool for getting you out of tight spots, but I am a firm believer you should only rarely use it when traveling off paved roads and then only in four-wheel-drive high.